The 60-Minute Nap:

 Who Needs It, Who Doesn’t & How to Recover

-A 60-minute nap is not a longer version of a power nap.
-It is a different tool entirely — with genuine N3 deep sleep benefits, significant grogginess risk, and a very specific set of situations where it is justified.
+A 60-minute nap is rarely the right choice.
+It is not a longer power nap — it is a different tool entirely, with genuine N3 deep sleep benefits, significant grogginess risk, and a very specific set of situations where it is justified.
 This guide tells you which situation you are in.

 What Happens During a 60-Minute Nap